Confidence Interval

 EXAMPLE:

-A sampling of 22 patients that came into the emergency room showed that they waited on average 45 minutes with a standard deviation of 5.8 minutes.
-Estimate the 99% confidence interval for the average wait time of the patients.
-Assume population is normally distributed and the population standard deviation is not known.
+A sampling of 22 patients in the emergency room showed they waited on average 45 minutes.
+From the past data we know that the population standard deviation is 5.8 minutes.

 Given: